Prasundas99/React-Whiteboard/README.md

 # Collaborative-Whiteboard

-A collaborative whiteboard for  all
+A collaborative whiteboard for  using websocket and webRTc.

+# What it can do

+It is a collaborative white board with room facility